 The Tu-144 prototype was a bit shorter and had ejection seats, though production aircraft did not, and the prototype also lacked the retractable canards.
 The engines fitted to the prototype had a lower thrust rating and were fitted into a single engine box, not a split box as in the production machines.
 Pictures of the preproduction machines show them to have had a production configuration, though no doubt they differed in minor details.

 * The Tu-144 was not put into service until 26 December 1976, and then only for cargo and mail transport by Aeroflot between Moscow and Alma Ata, Kazakhstan, for operational evaluation.
 The Tu-144 didn't begin passenger service until 1 November 1977, and then apparently it was a cramped and uncomfortably noisy ride.
-Operating costs were unsurprisingly high and apparently the aircraft's reliability left something to be desired, which would not be surprising given its "bleeding edge" nature and particularly the haste in which it was developed.
+Operating costs were unsurprisingly high and it seems the aircraft's reliability left something to be desired -- which would not be surprising given its "bleeding edge" nature, and particularly the haste in which it was developed.